Eleoes/portfolio-blog/src/pages/posts/WelcomeToCali.md

 ---
 layout: ../../layouts/BlogPost.astro
-title: Moving to California
+title: Welcome to Cali
-pubDate: 2023-01-26
+pubDate: 2023-01-24
-description: "What better way to start this blog than to write about my time in the U.S. so far.
-From getting assaulted at gun point for the first time, to meeting the best people in my life.
-Whew!"
+description: "Intro Part I: What better way to start this blog than to write about my time in the U.S. so far."
 heroImg:
     url: '/Hike_Hills.jpg'
     alt: 'Hiking on a hill on a sunny day'